BletchleyTech/MySQLify/README.md

 This is the same as the `threadId` attribute from the [mysql](https://www.npmjs.com/package/mysql) package.
 See more [here](https://www.npmjs.com/package/mysql#getting-the-connection-id).

+#### *config*

+The current configuration of the connection.
+This will return an object containing the host, user, database, and connectionId of the connection.

 ### **Class Methods**

 #### *connect()*